 Arts & Crafts

 Since Valentine’s Day is quickly approaching, it’s the perfect excuse to do some crafts!
 A good friend once taught me that you can do pretty much anything with some paint and a baby foot, so this year we made Valentine cards for the grandmas and grandpas featuring the kids’ footprints in heart shapes.
 It was the perfect post-nap time activity, and the result was super cute!
 Another great Valentine activity to send to the grandparents?
-Check out our I Love You Grandmother and I Love You Grandfather journals!
+Check out our I Love You Grandma and I Love You Grandpa journals!

 Right after we moved to Wisconsin, I googled “Free things to do with kids in Milwaukee,” and stumbled upon mkewithkids.com.
 Because of this site, I’ve learned about Family Free Day at our public museum, where to find the best hills for sledding and snow tubing, fun drive-through events that are coming to town, and every activity in between!
 You can also check out your town’s website – many of them will update their calendar of events with free and low-cost activities because they want you to get out and be a part of the community!
 Who knew?